M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

                             (ByVal hMem As Long) Private Declare Function CLSIDFromString Lib "ole32.dll" ( _ ByVal lpszCLSID As Long, _
-                         ByRef Clsid As guid) As Long Private Declare Function GetMem4 Lib "msvbvm60" ( _ ByRef Src As Any, _
+                         ByRef Clsid As GUID) As Long Private Declare Function GetMem4 Lib "msvbvm60" ( _ ByRef Src As Any, _
                          ByRef Dst As Any) As Long